microsoft/ccf-app-samples/data-reconciliation-app/docs/data-reconciliation.md

 - Data ingestion
   - Accept single or batch of records
-  - Accept data in CSV file format
+  - Accept data in CSV or JSON file format
 - Data reconciliation
   - The voting concept will be used to reconcile data (all members submit their records as opinions)
   - Data is compared across all members, all members' data carry equal weight to reach consensus.